 - Since the display name of the URL isn’t rewritten, users can simply copy that text and paste it into a browser.
 I do this all the time to skip the delay associated with the email security server.

-- The security is only as effective as your threat intelligence.
+- Security is only as effective as your threat intelligence.
 We’ve found the best way to identify zero-day and targeted phishing URLs is to analyze them in real-time.

 - URL rewriting is reactive, so administrators still need to respond to threats.
 Really what you need is a system that not only continuously detects phishing threats as they evolve but can also automatically remediate all the affected messages.

-Safe Links is a handy feature of Microsoft Defender for Office.
+Safe Links is a handy feature to secure Microsoft Office 365.
 Just don’t let it give you a false sense of security.
 No single feature or solution can address all email security threats.
 We’ve found the best approach is to leverage everything Microsoft Defender for Office 365 (read: ATP) provides and complement it with a specialized anti-phishing and automated incident response solution.
 This combination allows you to filter out the known threats and then continuously scan and remove targeted and zero-day phishing.